About & Contact

 Many thanks!

 Alex – Slovenia is really out of the empire – on the Catholic side of the division of empire.
-Have a loko at this category http://mybyzantine.wordpress.com/category/byzantine-travel/ and for Venice see my posts in that categoy from Oct-Dec 2009.
-When in Venice try to find the time to visit the island of Torcello. http://mybyzantine.wordpress.com/2009/12/14/mosaic-hunting-pictures-from-aquileia-venice-and-torcello/
+Have a loko at this category https://mybyzantine.wordpress.com/category/byzantine-travel/ and for Venice see my posts in that categoy from Oct-Dec 2009.
+When in Venice try to find the time to visit the island of Torcello. https://mybyzantine.wordpress.com/2009/12/14/mosaic-hunting-pictures-from-aquileia-venice-and-torcello/

 Of course Achilleas.
 If you want to send me some thing you have my email.
 Tom